logos-storage/logos-storage-research/design/sales2.md

 the `SalesOrder` object.
 On restart, the state of each of these `SalesOrders` would be restored, similar to how state is [restored for on chain filled slots](#restoring-on-chain-state).
 A new `SalesAgent` would be created for each local `SalesOrder`, starting in the state of the state machine that it left off in.

+Because the local `SalesOrder` state is getting restored, and there is a deterministic active cleanup at the conclusion of the state machine, corrective cleanup would no longer be needed.

 Careful consideration would need to be taken in each state machine step to ensure that any assumptions at each state are validated at the start, as it